cult-of-coders/redis-oplog/README.md

 ```

 After the insert is done into the database, we will publish to Redis channel "messages" (same name as the collection name) the fact
-that we did an insert, and the document we inserted.
+that we did an insert, and the id of the document we inserted.

 For an update, things get a bit interesting in the back:
 ```